 Ingredients Used in Irish Whiskey Production

 Irish whiskey is typically made using a combination of malted and unmalted barley.
 The use of unmalted barley gives Irish whiskey a lighter and smoother flavor profile compared to other whiskey styles.
-In some cases, other grains such as corn or wheat may also be used in the mash bill.
-Additionally, Irish whiskey is distilled three times in copper pot stills, which helps to create a cleaner and more delicate spirit.
+In some cases, distillers also incorporate other grains like corn or wheat into the mash bill when producing bourbon.
+Furthermore, producers of Irish whiskey opt to distill it three times using copper pot stills, which contributes to the creation of a cleaner and more delicate spirit.

 Ingredients Used in Bourbon Production